Some of our current members: Click on the names below for more information.

 JP MRAeS MISASI TMIEAust MBT(UNSW) ADipElecEng

-David is currently the Vice Chairman of the Sydney Branch of the Royal Aeronautical Society.
-David held the position of Chairman of the Sydney Branch RAeS and member of the RAeS Australian Division Council, from March 2007 until December 2011.
+David is currently a member of the RAeS Australian Division Council and the Vice Chairman of the Sydney Branch.
 David holds a Master of Business and Technology degree, is a Member of the Royal Aeronautical Society, is a Member of the International Society of Air Safety Investigators and is a Technologist Member of Engineers Australia.

 David is a Commercial Pilot Licence holder and is also a holder of a CASR Part 66 B2 (Avionics) Aircraft Maintenance Engineering Licence (LAME).

-David is currently the COO at the Faculty of Engineering and IT at the University of Sydney.
-The Faculty, which has been teaching Engineering in Australia since 1883, has over 5,000 students enrolled and is in the top rank of global Engineering Schools.
+David is the current chairman of the Sydney Branch of the RAeS and was until recently the COO at the Faculty of Engineering and IT at the University of Sydney.
 Previously, David had a 23 year airline career with Qantas.
 Starting in the aircraft evaluation and performance field, he spent time with responsibility for Group fleet planning and then moved into general management as GGM for the Group's regional subsidiaries.
 He then moved back to manage Engineering, and in 2003 was appointed as EGM Qantas Engineering with responsibility for the over 6,000 staff who provide E&M services to the Qantas Airline's fleet.
 David has also represented his employers on subsidiary boards, trade associations and industry forums.

 AM FRAeS FIEAust CPEng MAIPM CPPD